GNS3/gns3-server/docs/general.rst

 Notifications
 =============

-You can receive notification from the server if you listen the HTTP stream /notifications.
+You can receive notification from the server if you listen the HTTP stream /notifications or the websocket.

 The available notification are:
     * ping
     * vm.created
     * vm.started
     * vm.stopped
     * log.error

 Previous versions
 =================